mattingsdal/Population-genomics/README.md

 # Population-genomics
 Population genomics
-  1. align paired reads to referance genome
+  1. align paired reads to referance genome using BWA
   2. add readgroups with Picard
   3. mark duplicated reads using Picard
   4. produce QC metrices using Picard